Puff Pastry Twists with prosciutto and parmesan are deliciously crunchy and so moreish that it’s hard to eat just one!

 - Cool on a wire rack.

-- I used to sheets of pre-rolled puff pastry
+- sheets of puff pastry measure 10in/25cm square.

 - quantities can be double or tripled

 - best eaten fresh but can be stored in an airtight container in the refrigerator for a day or two.